jgswift/qinq/README.md

 Flattens objects implementing the built-in php Iterator interface

-You may combine or exclude flags using
+*Note*: You may combine or exclude flags using [bitwise logic](http://php.net/manual/en/language.operators.bitwise.php).
-[bitwise logic](http://php.net/manual/en/language.operators.bitwise.php).
-This setting descends into any known collection type by default, namely COLLECTION, TRAVERSABLE, and ITERATOR.
+The default flatten flag setting descends into any known collection type by default, namely COLLECTION, TRAVERSABLE, and ITERATOR.

 ### From